MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 #### Xamarin

+  **Hosted macOS** agent stores Xamarin SDK versions and the accosiated Mono versions as a set of symlinks to Xamarin SDK locations that are available by a single bundle symlink.

-  To manually select a Xamarin SDK version to use on the **Hosted macOS** agent, before your Xamarin build task, execute the following bash command as a part of your build, specifying the symlink to Xamarin versions bundle as needed.
+  To manually select a Xamarin SDK version to use on the **Hosted macOS** agent, execute the following bash command before your Xamarin build task as a part of your build, specifying the symlink to Xamarin versions bundle that you need.

   `/bin/bash -c "sudo $AGENT_HOMEDIRECTORY/scripts/select-xamarin-sdk.sh <symlink>"`

-  The list of all available Xamarin SDK versions and symlinks can be found in these documentations:
+  The list of all available Xamarin SDK versions and symlinks can be found in the agents documentations:
   - [macOS 10.14](https://github.com/actions/virtual-environments/blob/main/images/macos/macos-10.14-Readme.md#xamarin)
   - [macOS 10.15](https://github.com/actions/virtual-environments/blob/main/images/macos/macos-10.15-Readme.md#xamarin)